Albert Black: Early life

 Black was born in 1959, the youngest of seven children and raised in the Frazier Courts housing projects in South Dallas.
 As a doorman at a hotel in downtown Dallas, his father, Albert Black Sr., came to know influential city business leaders.
 After work, Black Sr. would return home and tell Black Jr., “I want my children to be like those leaders running the city and improving the lives of others.”
 Hearing these words were Black's initial inspiration to become an entrepreneur, nonprofit volunteer, and civic leader.

 Black began his business career at age ten, when he and his friends borrowed a lawn mower and started Best Friends Lawn Service, charging $2 per lawn, and eventually becoming "the first in the neighborhood to get a power mower."

 He attended high school in the Dallas Independent School District and after graduation, he continued his studies at the University of Texas at Dallas, graduating with a Bachelor's Degree of General Studies with a focus on business and political science.
 Following the completion of his studies at UTD, he enrolled at Southern Methodist University where he received an M.B.A. from the Cox School of Business.

 On-Target Supplies & Logistics

 Black co-founded On-Target Supplies & Logistics in 1982 as janitorial supplies distribution company.
 When the business was slow to take off, Albert got a night job in the information systems department at Texas Utilities in order to fund his company.
 For ten years he worked at On Target from 7:30 AM to 4:30 PM, then went to his night job from 5:00 PM to 2:00 AM.
-He guided the company from a two-person start-up to a growing operation with 190 employees that has expanded to offer outsourced logistic solutions, supply chain management, and value-added reselling.
+He guided the company from a two-person start-up to a growing operation with over 300 employees that has expanded to offer outsourced logistic solutions, supply chain management, and value-added reselling.
 On-Target's headquarters are located in southern Dallas with additional logistics operations throughout Dallas / Fort Worth, Sherman, Texas, Houston, Texas, and Tucson, Arizona.